 The past MBE topics are reflected in the 1,800+ built-in MBE rules.
 This outline contains synopses of the law for each of the 1,800+ released NCBE MBE questions (these are the same questions in Adaptibar/Strategies & Tactics, Barmax, etc. and includes rules for the recently released 2019 MBE Study Aid questions and 2020 MBE3 Civil Procedure questions).
 This outline distills the 1,800+ MBE questions into rule statements so examinees can get the gist of what was tested on the released MBE questions without having to go through the questions.
 This means you will see every legal concept that NCBE has tested (and released as a practice question) from 1991 to present.
 If you answer the released NCBE questions, this serves as a great second perspective, and if you don’t answer all the released NCBE questions, this serves as an excellent hedge.
 More so, these rules are organized by category so you can see the different ways each MBE category has been tested.
 Furthermore, since knowledge is constructed, seeing the rules associated with the black letter law will make it easier for you to understand the law.
 Put simply, the better you understand the law in this outline, the better you will score on the upcoming MBE and the more likely you will pass the exam.

-The UBE Essays subscription is discounted by $75 if you buy these two modules together, but it must be done at the same time (through the $550 Combined MBE Outline + UBE Essays Modules).
+The UBE Essays subscription is discounted by $75 if you buy these two modules together, but it must be done at the same time (through the Combined MBE Outline + UBE Essays Modules).

 Click here to view a sample of the Combined Seperac MBE outline before you purchase.
 For example, the outline is in a protected PDF format to prevent copying/sharing and each page is watermarked.
 Thus, while you can print it or search it, you cannot copy from it or edit it.
 To purchase a subscription, click here

-Once it becomes available, the Combined MBE and Essay module is a one-time fee of $550 and expires after that exam administration (March 1 for February exams or August 1 for July exams), meaning you can access it up through the exam along with a few days after (in case you want to make sure you downloaded everything such as the MP3s).
+Once it becomes available, the Combined MBE and Essay module is a one-time subscription fee and expires after that exam administration (March 1 for February exams or August 1 for July exams), meaning you can access it up through the exam along with a few days after (in case you want to make sure you downloaded everything such as the MP3s).
 Accessing the site after you sign up is very simple – you will receive an email and then you simply go to your Registered Member Page and login using the credentials you entered during the payment process.
 You will have access to two different modules (UBE Essays and the Combined MBE module) and can toggle between them through the Registered Member Page (or just add the links to your Favorites/Bookmarks).
 On the pages for each subscription, the materials and be downloaded immediately (you can even use a download manager to download all the contents automatically).

 I find it difficult to tell a non-tutee specifically what materials will benefit them the most since what seemingly works for one examinee doesn’t work for another.
 Some examinees benefit greatly from certain materials, while other do not.
 For example, a subscriber to the Combined MBE subscription who just passed J19 with an MBE of 133 after failing F19 with an MBE of 113 told me: “Want to begin by saying thank you for all your materials.
 I received my passing email, finally!
 Your MBE rules were absolute GOLD.
 I saw many questions that went hand in hand with your rules.
 I have also told my buddies who are graduating to 1000% purchase your materials.”
 When I asked him what aspect of the subscriptions he found most useful/helpful on the exam, he told me “The MBE rules by far were the most helpful.